 - Support the needs of the user community of SOS

-In recognition of NOAA’s 50th anniversary in 2020, the theme of the SOS workshop will be “Celebrating NOAA’s 50 years of science, service, and stewardship”.
-NOAA presentations will support this theme directly.
-We encourage presentation proposal submissions that address this theme by including the history of their organization, their organization’s role in providing science to society, and/or ideas about the future for how to build a scientifically and environmentally literate society.
-In particular, we are interested in presentations about how SOS institutions have been continuing the mission of their organizations during this time of restricted visitor access and institutional closures.
+In recognition of NOAA’s 50th anniversary in 2020, the theme of the SOS workshop was “Celebrating NOAA’s 50 years of science, service, and stewardship”.
+NOAA presentations supported this theme directly.
+We encouraged presentation proposal submissions that address this theme by including the history of their organization, their organization’s role in providing science to society, and/or ideas about the future for how to build a scientifically and environmentally literate society.
+In particular, we were interested in presentations about how SOS institutions have been continuing the mission of their organizations during this time of restricted visitor access and institutional closures.

-Participation in this workshop is limited to members of the NOAA Science On a Sphere® Users Collaborative Network, as well as invited groups who work on related topics.
-Invitations to participate in the workshop are sent to all members via the Science On a Sphere® Users Collaborative Network listserv.
-If you are interested in participation and/or are concerned that your contact information may not be up-to-date, please check out the “More information” section, below.
+Participation in this workshop was limited to members of the NOAA Science On a Sphere® Users Collaborative Network, as well as invited groups who work on related topics.
+Invitations to participate in the workshop were sent to all members via the Science On a Sphere® Users Collaborative Network listserv.
+If you are interested in future participation and/or are concerned that your contact information may not be up-to-date, please check out the “More information” section, below.

-There is no registration fee.
-However, all who plan to participate in the workshop must register in advance.
+There was no registration fee.
+However, all who participate in the workshop, registered in advance.

 If you have any questions about the workshop, or if you would like to be added to our Science On a Sphere® communications emails, and/or update your contact information, you may contact us at email@example.com.